jClugstor/SciMLLogging.jl/docs/src/developer_tutorial.md

 ## Best Practices

-### Performance
-- Always use the type parameter `T` to control whether logging is enabled or not
-- Use function-based messages for expensive computations
-- Consider message frequency - don't spam users with too many messages

 ### User Experience
 - Provide sensible defaults that work for most users
 - Use descriptive category names (`:initialization` not `:init`)
 - Group related messages into logical categories
 - Document what each category controls

-### Message Content
-- Include relevant context (iteration numbers, values, etc.)
-- Use consistent formatting across your package
-- Make messages actionable when possible
-- Avoid overly technical jargon in user-facing messages

 ### Integration
 - Accept verbosity parameters in your main API functions